mrstruijk/EnhancedLogger/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+Under the GNU General Public License v3.0.
+See the [LICENSE](LICENSE) file for more information.
 Feel free to modify the content based on your project's specifics, and add any additional sections or information as needed.